-I have been given a copy of the SY 2023-2024 Students/Parents and Guardians Handbook.
-I understand the expectations and responsibilities of being a Student/Parent/Guardian of a student at Tsehootsooi Middle School.
-I am aware that the school policies and rules are contained in this handbook.
-I understand violation may result in severe consequences, including, out of school suspension, expulsion, notification of Parents/Guardian and even notification of the Police Department.
+I have been given a copy of the SY 2024-25 Student/Parent & Guardian Handbook.

+- I understand the expectations and responsibilities of being a Student/Parent/Guardian of a student at Tsehootsooi Middle School. - I am aware that the school policies and rules are contained in this handbook. - I understand violation may result in severe consequences, including Out-of-School Suspension, expulsion, notification of Parents/Guardians and even notification of the Police Department.

-As a Student/Parent/Guardian I understand the proper use of the electronic information services that are available.
-The student will use the service to support personal educational objectives within the educational goals and objectives of the School District.
-Inappropriate use may result in cancellation of use of information service and/or appropriate disciplinary action.
-The student will not submit, publish, display, or retrieve materials forbidden by statutes, laws, or District Policies and Regulations.
+As a TMS Student/Parent/Guardian

+- I understand the proper use of the electronic information services that are available. - The student will use the service to support personal educational objectives within the educational goals and objectives of the School District. - Inappropriate use may result in cancellation of use of information service and/or appropriate disciplinary action. - The student will not submit, publish, display, or retrieve materials forbidden by statutes, laws, or District Policies and Regulations.

-As a Student/Parent/Guardian I understand that students are held responsible for damage, lost or stolen textbooks during the school year.
-If the student fails to return a textbook at the time of school exit or at the end of the School Year, the student shall reimburse the school for the cost of the book.
+As a TMS Student/Parent/Guardian I understand that students are held responsible for damaged, lost or stolen textbooks during the school year.
+If the student fails to return a textbook at the time of school exit or at the end of the School Year the student shall reimburse the school for the cost of the book.